-6.1 Discussion and other activities will be used in initial PSHE lessons in order to ascertain pupils starting points and for any misconceptions in terms of their knowledge and understanding of various subjects.
-The teaching programme will then be adjusted to reflect the composition of the class with regard to this.
+Discussion and other activities will be used in initial PSHE lessons in order to ascertain pupils starting points and for any misconceptions in terms of their knowledge and understanding of various subjects.
+This teaching programme will then be adjusted to reflect the composition of the class with regard to this.

-6.2 Teaching will take into account the ability, age and maturity of all pupils in the class and will be tailored accordingly.
+Teaching will take into account the ability, age and maturity of all pupils in the class and will be tailored accordingly.

-6.3 Adaptations will be made for those whom English is a second language to ensure that all pupils can fully access the PSHE curriculum.
+Adaptations will be made for those whom English is a second language to ensure that all pupils can fully access the PSHE curriculum.

-6.4 All pupils will special educational needs will receive PSHE education, with content and delivery tailored to meet their individual needs where necessary to ensure the curriculum is inclusive to all pupils.
+All pupils with special educational needs will receive PSHE education, with content and delivery tailored to meet their individual needs where necessary to ensure the curriculum is inclusive to all pupils.

-7. Sex Education
+7. Sex education

-7.1 The Department for Education advises that all primary schools deliver Sex Education to ensure both boys and girls are prepared for the changes adolescence brings.
+The Department for Education advises that all primary schools deliver Sex Education to ensure both boy and girls are prepared for the changes adolescence brings.

-7.2 At Beckfoot Priestthorpe lessons on Sex Education are delivered in Upper Key Stage 2 by Coram Life Education.
+At Beckfoot Priestthorpe lessons on Sex Education are delivered in Upper Key Stage 2 by Coram Life education.

-7.4 Sex Education lessons are taught in single sex groups to enable pupils to feel comfortable learning about and asking questions about this subject.
+Sex Education lessons are taught in single sex groups to enable pupils to feel comfortable learning about and asking questions about this subject.

-7.5 Beckfoot Priestthorpe respects the right of families to withdraw their child from all or part of any nonstatutory Sex Education.
-Aspects of the Science curriculum which are compulsory for all pupils are outlined in Appendix 1.
+Beckfoot Priestthorpe respects the right of families to withdraw their child form all or part of any nonstatutory Sex Education.
+Aspects of the science curriculum which are compulsory for all pupils are outlined in Appendix 1.

-7.6 Families will be notified in advance of the date and proposed content of any Sex Education lessons delivered by CORAM.
+Families will be notified in advance of the date and proposed content of any Sex Education lessons delivered by CORAM.

-8. Key Stage 1 and 2 programme of study
+8. Key stage 1 and 2 programme of study

-8.1 The programme of study in Key Stage 1 and 2 will be aligned to the PSHE Association Programme of Study.
+The programme of study in key stage 1 and 2 will be aligned to the PSHE Association Programme of Study.

-8.2 SCARF resources produced by Coram Life Education will be used in all years to support the planning and delivery of PSHE sessions.
+SCARF resources produced by Coram Life Education will be used in all years to support the planning and delivery of the PSHE sessions.